Brandon Averette: Brigham Young University (2020–2021)

 In June 2020, Averette transferred to Brigham Young University.
 He graduated from Utah Valley University in the summer and was eligible to play as a senior in 2020–2021.

 On March 1, 2021, Averette earned All-WCC Second Team.
 He had the season's highest single game scoring total with 30 points against Texas Southern University.
 He was the only player to reach the 30-point plateau in a game that season.

 Professional career

 AEL Limassol (2020–2022)

 On July 16, 2021, he signed with AEL Limassol B.C. to begin his professional career.

 In November 2021, Averette was injured alongside his teammate Corey Manigault after being beaten during a brawl outside of a club.
 His teammate had been hospitalized with brain hemorrhage and hematoma.
 Averette and Manigault's girlfriend suffered cuts and abrasions on various parts of their body.

 ART Giants Duesseldorf (2024–2025)

 On January 3, 2025, Averette signed with SG ART Giants Düsseldorf for the 2024–2025 season after average 13 points and 3.8 assists with Etoile.

-UMFN Njardvik (2025-present)
+Iceland (2025-2026)

 On September 8, 2025, he signed with UMFN Njardvik.
 On October 19, 2025, he received a Hoops Agents Player of the Week award after having a game-high 37 points, 4 rebounds and 9 assists.
+In January, he moved to Ármann where he appeared in 6 games, averaging 10.0 points.